• Home

 Storage and Make-Ahead

-Freezer: Freezes beautifully.
-Portion into freezer-safe containers or zip-lock bags and freeze for up to 3 months.
+Freezer: Freezes beautifully. portion into freezer-safe containers or zip-lock bags and freeze for up to 3 months.
+To reheat, thaw overnight in the fridge and reheat on the stovetop over medium-low heat, stirring occasionally.
+If it becomes too thick, consider adding a tiny bit of broth.

-Make-ahead tip: This is a great Sunday-cook, weekday-eat meal.
-Make a full pot on the weekend, portion into individual containers, and you have lunch or dinner covered for most of the week with zero additional effort.
+Make-ahead tip: Sunday cook, weekday eat.
+This meal is excellent for batch cooking.
+Simply make a full pot on the weekend, then portion it out into individual containers.
+Then, you’ve covered lunch or dinner for most of the week with almost no effort.

 Frequently Asked Questions